351 FRIDAY 12 JUNE 2015 (-15)

 A Musical – Brad Oscar, Brian d’Arcy James, Ensemble

-This song has the distinction to be the only song from 2015, making it the newest song on the list.
-Just by coincidence, this week also features the oldest song I have included, “Vivaldi Concerto In G” from 1720.
+This song has the distinction of being the only song from 2015, making it the newest piece on the list.
+Just by coincidence, this week also features the oldest song I have included, “Vivaldi Concerto In G,” from 1720.
 With 14 songs, 1936 is the year with more entries.
-There’s at least one song from each year that I’ve been on earth, except for 1969, 1980, 1990, 2004, 2005 and 2014.
+There’s at least one song from each year I’ve been on earth, except for 1969, 1980, 1990, 2004, 2005 and 2014.

 Song Title: A Musical – 2015 Artist: Brad Oscar, Brian d’Arcy James, Ensemble Genre: Musical Composers: Wayne Kirkpatrick, Karey Kirkpatrick Lyricist: Wayne Kirkpatrick, Karey Kirkpatrick Album: Something Rotten!
 (Original Broadway Cast Recording)

 Favourite Lyrics: A musical / What could be more amazing than / A musical / With song and dance, and sweet romance

 Paris Woman – Ensemble, Bluebell Girls – Top 10 Contender

 One Saturday night in 1978, I sat in our family room to listen to a record my parents had brought from a trip to Paris.
 They had arrived from their European trip earlier in the day, and as they were unpacking, I saw the album.
 A watercolour painting of a showgirl doing a high kick on its cover looked sophisticated.